tspascoal-cb-dev/pets/content/1-hour/4-cloudify-backend.md

 ![List of changed files](images/4-cloudify-backend.md)

-If the changes were made skip to the next section, otherwise use the following prompt:
+If the changes were made skip to the next section, otherwise continue.
+This is the cost we pay for being ambiguous on our prompt.

+Use the following prompt:

 ```text
 Make sure to update the server/seed_database.py file to support Microsoft SQL Server and PostgreSQL as well.